IhonaMaria/clinical-trials-pipeline/README.md

 -  1h for visualization
 -  2h documenting the project

-ChatGPT and Cursor was used to accelerate the process.
+ChatGPT and Cursor were used to accelerate the process.